vkill/wrap_in_module/README.md

 http://ruby-talk.org/62727, in a thread (started in http://ruby-talk.org/62660) about how to use ruby script files as specifications of objects.

-## Legal and Contact Information
+## Legal Information

+This project is licensed under the MIT license which can be seen in the provided LICENSE file.

+Copyright (c) 2012 ReachLocal, Inc.

-Usable under the Ruby license.
+This project was based on script.rb which is usable under the Ruby license.
 Copyright (C)2004 Joel VanderWerf.
 Questions to mailto:vjoel@users.sourceforge.net.

 ## Contributing